hawx1993/javascript-algorithm/README.md

 # JavaScript Common Algorithms

 This repository is included common used algorithms in daily working.
+Each of functions not more than 20 lines

 ## Get Started